 What look and feel should it have?
 What do you need the platform to do in order to support both your learners and L&D effectively?
 Is the platform just for your own learning resources, or are you looking to include content from others as well?

 Given that most platforms will tie you into a contract for 12 months or longer, it’s important that you make the best choice for your learners and your organisation – to avoid getting locked into a learning platform that doesn’t work for you in the long term.

 Here we focus on the 10 must-haves of any online learning platform to help you cut through the technical jargon and make the right decision for you.

 1. User-friendly and intuitive learner interface

-When considering which learning platform is best for you, ask to take a trial of the platform as a completely new user and see how quickly and easily you can find and access what you need – without their sales or tech team providing you with step by step instructions.
+When considering which learning platform is best for you, ask to take a trial as a completely new user and see how quickly and easily you can find and access what you need – without their sales or tech team providing you with step-by-step instructions.

 Some platforms will even have Getting Started sections and How To tutorials, which will be a great asset in getting your learners up to speed with how to use the platform – without needing additional input from L&D.

 2. Responsive design

 Not all learning is conducted in working hours and at a desktop, so your learning platform should have a responsive design is a must in order to enable learners to log on at any time, from any device.

 This goes for the learning resources within the platform as well, so ensure that you test out the responsiveness of the platform and any preloaded content within this before you make your decision.